jlgrady1/teles/README.md

 that are otherwise difficult or tedious to embed within an application.

 It was originally written for targetting rewards at Kiip.
+For more information, please see the original github [repo](https://github.com/armon/teles).

 Features